katniny/Auride/CONTRIBUTING.md

 - No AI code or speech.
    - While AI is okay to use as an assistant to help guide you if you are truly stuck on a problem, please do not use it to create your speech or entire code blocks.

+- Please treat ts_fas_acih.js as depreciated
+   - When it comes to adding new code that is not reliant on existing code within ts_fas_acih.js, please create a new file.
+This code file is considered depreciated, and should only be modified if you are touching existing code, otherwise, please create a new file.

 ## 👩‍💻 Recommendations
 These are just recommendations, but they will help aid you while contributing to Auride.